Genivia/RE-flex/doc/index.md

 ```
 </div>

 When option `−−flex` is used together with `−−bison`, the `yytext`, `yyleng`,
-and `yylineno` globals are made accessible to the parser.
-See the generated
+and `yylineno` globals are accessible to the Bison/Yacc parser.
+In fact, all
+Flex actions and variables are globally accessible with the exception of
+`yy_push_state`, `yy_pop_state`, `yy_top_state` that are class methods.
+Furthermore, `yyin` and `yyout` are macros and cannot be (re)declared or
+accessed as global variables.
+To use these and avoid compilation errors, use
+**reflex** option `−−header-file` to generate a header file `lex.yy.h` to
+include in your code.
+Finally, use `yyinput` instead of `input`, use the
+global action `yyunput` instead of `unput`, and use the global action
+`yyoutput` instead of `output`.

-`lex.yy.cpp` BISON section, which contains declarations specific to Bison when
+See the generated `lex.yy.cpp` BISON section, which contains declarations
-the `−−bison` option is used.
+specific to Bison when the `−−bison` option is used.

 There are two approaches for a Bison parser to work with a scanner.
 Either the
 yacc grammar specification for Bison should include the externs we need to